 How this philosophy plays out in everyday life is perhaps best illustrated by my "letters to the editor" printed in Foster's Daily Democrat.
 To see those, please click on the "What I'm Thinking" tab above.

-I filed for state representative at Dover City Hall, filing my candidacy, June 11, 2012.
+I filed for State Representative at Dover City Hall on June 11, 2012.